AndresAminKiani/andresaminkiani/README.md

 <h2> 𝘼𝙗𝙤𝙪𝙩 𝙈𝙚  </h2>

-- 🔭 I’m currently working on optical imaging data set focusing on exploring the existence of probability maps in the earliest part of the cortex!
+- 🔭 I’m currently working on computational optical imaging techniques and asking whether there exists probability maps in the earliest part of the visual cortex.

-- 👯 I study complex algorithms and parametric data techniques.
+- I study complex algorithms and parametric data techniques.

-- 💬 Ask me about data informed modeling and data assimilation.

 - 📫 How to reach me:
     - <div><a href="https://www.linkedin.com/in/andres-kiani-229445116">LinkedIn</a></div>
     - <div>Email:<a href=mailto:“kiani006@utexas.edu”> kiani006@utexas.edu</a></div>

-- 😄 Pronouns: He/Him
+- Pronouns: He/Him

 - ⚡ Fun fact: Fluent in four languages (English/Kurdish/Laki/Spanish) and currently learning Nepali.